 “The difference is that women can also have other symptoms which we attribute to the fact that women may have better body awareness and are better communicators, while men are more truncated in their descriptions of where they feel pain.”

-Now, despite this duo’s claims, here is the truth: chest pain is indeed the most commonly reported heart attack symptom for both men and women.
-Most of us experiencing a heart attack do report some degree of chest symptoms – described in many women not as “pain”, but frequently as heaviness, discomfort, fullness, squeezing or pressure.
+Chest pain is indeed the most commonly reported heart attack symptom for both men and women.
+Most of us experiencing a heart attack do report some degree of chest symptoms – but described by many women NOT as “pain”, but frequently as heaviness, discomfort, ache, burning, fullness, squeezing or pressure.

-But many studies have also reported an absence of any chest symptoms in women’s heart attacks ranging from 10%(2) to over 40%(3).
-What this means is that for up to 40% of us in mid-heart attack, there is absolutely no pain or any other symptom in the chest area at all.
+In fact, many studies have also reported an absence of any chest symptoms in women’s heart attacks ranging from 10%(2) to over 40%(3) depending on which study you’re reading.
+What this means is that for at least 10% of us in mid-heart attack, there is absolutely no pain or any other symptom in the chest area at all.

-There seems indeed to be little if any “confusion” among women that chest pain is their predominant heart attack symptom.
-Far from it, in fact.
+There seems indeed to be little if any “confusion” among women that chest pain is a heart attack symptom.

 What I have found instead is abject surprise when my audiences learn that so many of us can actually be experiencing heart attack when our only symptoms are vomiting and upper back discomfort.